sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 - *alternative 1*
 - *alternative 2*

-Here is a simple example of solving a system of inequalities algebraically:
+Here is a simple example of solving a system of inequalities algebraically. solve *link* accepts a list of inequalities to be solved as a system:

 ```py
 >>> from sympy import symbols, solve, pi